 This page contains several databases that provide comprehensive information to expand your biomass knowledge.
 Use the descriptions and links provided to access the database that best meets your research needs.

-The Bioenergy Technologies Office and its national lab partners provide a variety of online tools to help analyze data and facilitate decision making.
+BETO and its national lab partners provide a variety of online tools to help analyze data and facilitate decision-making.
 This page links to the online tools and includes a widget that calculates the potential volume of ethanol produced from biomass feedstocks.

-The terms defined in this Glossary are used throughout the Bioenergy Technologies Office's website and publications.
-Each definition is a short description intended to help students and researchers to better understand biomass terminology.
+The terms defined in this glossary are used throughout the BETO website and publications.
+Each definition is a short description intended to help students and researchers better understand biomass terminology.

 This section provides links to biomass-related websites and organizes them into the categories to facilitate your search for related information.